Lakhankumawat/LearnCPP/L-LinkedList/README.md

 However, there are some special cases we need to think about:

-1)The circular linked list has only one element, and we want to remove the element – In this case, we just need to set the head node and tail node to null
+1)The circular linked list has only one element, and we want to remove the element – In this case, we just need to set the head node and tail node to null.
-2)The element to delete is the head node – We must make head.nextNode as the new head 3)The element to delete is the tail node – We need to make the previous node of the node we want to delete as the new tail
+2)The element to delete is the head node – We must make head.nextNode as the new head.
+3)The element to delete is the tail node – We need to make the previous node of the node we want to delete as the new tail.

 ## Complexity
 Complexity of delete operation can cost us O(1).